An Introduction to Cancer Immunotherapy Treatments

 While that is easy enough to understand, the terminology starts getting thick in a hurry.
 It turns out that the term “immunotherapy” can mean many things to many people depending on the type of immunotherapy being discussed.
 Let’s look at five types of cancer immunotherapy treatments.

 An antibody is a protein that the immune system uses to identify and neutralize foreign objects like bacteria and viruses.
 Researchers can design antibodies that specifically target certain cancer cells.
 They can then make many copies of that antibody in the lab which is what the word “monoclonal” is used in reference towards.
 The antibodies are then injected into the patient so that their immune system can recognize cancer cells that it wasn’t able to previously.
 Monoclonal antibodies (mAbs) can also be used for other diseases in addition to cancer.
-The first mAbs drug was approved by the FDA in 1986 and since then more than 75 drugs have been approved (click here for a complete list).
+The first mAbs drug was approved by the FDA in 1986 and since then more than 75 drugs have been approved.

 Your immune system has to spot invading molecules like bacteria and viruses while at the same time knowing which of your own cells not to attack.
 To keep itself under control, your immune system has molecular brakes called “checkpoints”.
 Cancer cells sometimes take advantage of you by turning these checkpoints off so they can hide.
 Immune checkpoint inhibitors are drugs designed to release these “brakes” and let your immune system kick the isht out of those cheeky cancer cells.
 The first drug of this sort was approved in 2011 (ipilimumab), and since then at least 5 more drugs have been approved: